 When our funds were a little less vagrant, we might get lucky and cop a nice fat “dimebag”, which is ten dollars worth; or a “dubsack” (twenty dollars worth) of some Mexi-Cali brick weed, meaning we would get stupid high for the night.
 I wish I could tell you those were the days, but they weren’t.

-If you had asked anyone of us back then, however, how much an eight was, or a quarter, or gasp, a fucking ounce, we would have looked at you like you were a live action cartoon.
+If you had asked anyone of us back then how much an eight was, a quarter, or gasp, a fucking ounce, we would have looked at you like you were a live-action cartoon.
 We simply had no concept of such sorcery.